-When I think about a clean kitchen, I divide the work into 3 categories: clutter, germs, and grease.
-This logical division helps me keep my kitchen cleaner, because it helps me with my plan of attack.
+When you think about a clean kitchen, divide the work into 3 categories: clutter, germs, and grease.
+This logical division will help you keep your kitchen cleaner, because it helps you with your plan of attack.

 You can't deep-clean for germs and grease if there's clutter everywhere.
 So the first job is to keep the clutter to a minimum.
 Master that, and the rest of it is just a little elbow grease--but there are tricks to minimize that, too!